loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 ## HasAndBelongsToMany polymorphic relations

-hasAndBelongsToMany polymorphic relation is similar to [hasManyThrough polymorphic relation](#hasmanythrough-polymorphic-relations).
+A hasAndBelongsToMany polymorphic relation is similar to a [hasManyThrough polymorphic relation](#hasmanythrough-polymorphic-relations).
-It also requires an explicit 'through' model, in our example: ImageLink
+It also requires an explicit 'through' model, in our example: `ImageLink`.

-The difference between them is that, hasAndBelongsToMany will automatically setup belongsTo relations in through model: `ImageLink.belongsTo(Picture, {})` and `ImageLink.belongsTo(ImageLink, {polymorphic: true})`.
+However a hasAndBelongsToMany relation will automatically set up a belongsTo relations in through model, like this: `ImageLink.belongsTo(Picture, {})` and `ImageLink.belongsTo(ImageLink, {polymorphic: true})`.

 {% include code-caption.html content="/common/models/model.js" %}
 ```javascript